gaetanm/rick/README.md

 # Rick

-A Slack bot about GitHub stuff for @Keycoopt.
+A Slack bot about GitHub stuff for Keycoopt.

 ## Installation